Ribbed mussels, known as tshecomah, were abundant in the brackish estuarine marshes around Jamestown. It appears

 |Last update on this page:

-Please click on the "Arms" button in the
+Please click on the "Arms"

 for information on the

 Savage Coat of Arms

 A great, great, grand-son of Thomas Savage was